Maguindanao del Norte

-The province's largest city, Cotabato City is administratively independent from the province but is grouped for congressional representation.
+The province's largest city, Cotabato City, is administratively independent from the province but is grouped for congressional representation.

 History

+Foundation

 The idea of creating a province in the present territory of Maguindanao del Norte dates back to 2006 when the province of Shariff Kabunsuan briefly existed for two years before being reverted as part of Maguindanao.

-Present

 Maguindanao del Norte was formed when Maguindanao province was split into two provinces; the other province being Maguindanao del Sur.
 The division occurred following a plebiscite on September 17, 2022 which ratified Republic Act 11550 wherein it proposed the partitioning of the province.
 Former Maguindanao Vice Governor Ainee Sinsuat was expected to become the acting governor of the newly formed Maguindanao del Norte province.
 However an issue arose since the determination of the first set of officials of the province presumes that the plebiscite was held prior to the 2022 national and local elections.
 However the plebiscite was postponed to a date after the elections.
 This led to the Commission on Elections to come up with a legal opinion.
-The position was issued on September 28, 2022, where the election body conclude that only the Department of the Interior and Local Government could appoint the first officials of the province.
+The position was issued on September 28, 2022, where the election body concluded that only the Department of the Interior and Local Government could appoint the first officials of the province.

-Sinsuat took oath as the first governor of the province on October 13, 2022 with former Maguindanao provincial board member Sharifudin Mastura as her vice governor.
+Sinsuat took oath as the first governor of the province on October 13, 2022 with former Maguindanao Provincial Board member Sharifudin Mastura as her vice governor.
 A transition period would take place until January 9, 2023.
+On April 28, 2023, President Bongbong Marcos appointed Abdulraof Macacua as the full pledged governor of the province while Sinsuat was appointed as the vice governor.
+On August 14, 2023, Sinsuat vacated her position as vice governor and revived her claim as the legitimate governor.
+Both the national and Bangsamoro regional government do not recognize Sinsuat's claim.

 Geography

+Maguindanao del Norte has a total area of 3,988.82 km2.
+The province is bordered to the north by Lanao del Sur, to the east by Cotabato, to the southwest by Maguindanao del Sur, and to the south by Sultan Kudarat.
+It has an outlying island near the mainland called Bongo Island, which falls under its jurisdiction.

+Administrative divisions

-Maguindanao del Norte is composed of 1 independent city, 12 municipalities, and 1 legislative district.
+Maguindanao del Norte is composed of 1 independent city, 12 municipalities, and 3 legislative districts.

 Demographics

+According to the 2020 census conducted before the province's creation, Maguindanao del Norte has a population of 926,037 people, with a population density of sigfig 926,037/3,988.82.
+The most dominant ethnic group is the Maguindanaon who are spread throughout the province.
+Then there are other ethnic groups, such as the Iranun who are dominant in the three northernmost municipalities (Matanog, Buldon, and Barira), the Teduray who are dominant in the municipality of Upi, and the Maranao who live on the northern and western borders.